 #1: Informational e-documents

-Although informational e-documents are the most basic type of training content, they still deserve mention.
+Although informational e-documents are the most basic type of training materials, they still deserve mention.
 These e-documents often contain pages with text, images, and “Next” buttons.

 To spice up the materials, you can add visual elements such as: